New Laws: The 6 Biggest HR Compliance Challenges of 2020

 Significant new laws in the pipeline will make HR compliance particularly challenging in the year ahead.
 Here are the 8 most important new laws that you need to know about and prepare for.
-(Click here for a list of the most important new HR laws taking effect in your jurisdiction in 2020.)

 1. Expanded Parental & Maternity Leave Rights

 In 2018, the federal government expanded the parental and maternity leave rights and benefits under the EI program.
 Since then, all jurisdictions have revised (or in the case of Newfoundland, is in the process of revising) extending the number of weeks of parental, maternity and combined parental/maternity leave under their own employment standards laws so that employees can take advantage of those new federal benefits.

 2. New Family & Personal Leave Rights

 In addition to coordinating with federal EI changes, most jurisdictions have added new (or expanded current) new forms of leave, including paid leave in some cases, for family and personal commitments, including: